pragma-/pbot/doc/Commands.md

 other files see the [PBot documentation](../doc).

-There is also a list of of commands and links to their documentation in the [Commands documented elsewhere](#commands-documented-elsewhere) section in this file.
+There is also a list of of commands and links to their documentation in the [Commands documented elsewhere](#commands-documented-elsewhere) section of this file.

 ### version
 The `version` command displays the currently installed PBot revision and